 Client Communications: You’d draft the emails and correspondence between the lawyers and their clients.

-Legal Secretary: This person draws up firm-specific documents on basic legal practices, fees, and methodologies.
+Legal Secretary: A legal secretary draws up firm-specific documents on basic legal practices, fees, and methodologies.

-Legal Assistant: You will type a lawyer’s notes, legal briefings, evidence reports, and correspondence with local governments.
+Legal Assistant: As a legal assistant, you will type a lawyer’s notes, legal briefings, evidence reports, and correspondence with local governments.

 Many law firms now offer remote writing jobs that pertain to subscription or social media marketing campaigns.
 This means you could be the one to write their daily Facebook and Instagram posts, keep up their newsletters, and generate their strategized online presence.